weird-science-avc/lisa/README.md

 rosrun lisa imu_simulator
 ```

-The IMU Simulator listens to Twist messages and generates IMU messages
+The IMU Simulator listens to steering and velocity messages and
-according to the target twist message.
+generates IMU messages that simulate the robots behavior.

 #### Subscribes
+* `/lisa/cmd_steering` - The target steering from [-1.0,1.0]; this is
+  unitless and is meant to represent steer all left (1.0) and all right
+  (-1.0) and continously in between.
-* `/lisa/twist` - The Twist message with the target velocities.
+* `/lisa/cmd_velocity` - The target velocity in m/s.

 #### Publishes
 * `/lisa/sensors/imu` - The IMU values.